rameshpasupulety/Projects/mobile_app/readme.md

-# Deployment of application in Docker.
+# Deployment of application in Dockerhub.

 #### Launch a new instances in aws and connect with the instance.